lmmx/start-seeking/README.md

 This work analyses MEF cells from the Adelman lab, using notes in a Wiki format to assist the research synthesis process, and make the output of this Masters project potentially accessible/extensible in the future.

 Louis Maddox
 University of Manchester
-Research project being prepared for the MSc in Bioinformatics and Systems Biology at the University of Manchester.
+Research towards MSc Bioinformatics and Systems Biology, 2016